 Both ferrihydrite and goethite minerals were prepared using standard methods (Schwertmann & Cornell, 2000).
-Briefly, ferrihydrite was precipitated by dissolving Fe(III)Cl3 in water, and rapidly titrating the solution to pH 7-8, followed by repeated centrifugation and washing to remove background electrolytes.
+Briefly, ferrihydrite was precipitated by dissolving FeCl3*xxxH2O (?) in water, and rapidly titrating the solution to pH 7-8, followed by repeated centrifugation and washing to remove background electrolytes.
 The iron content of the prepared ferrhydrite slurry was characterized using digestion with the ferrozine method (Stookey, 1970).
 Aliquots of the stirred slurry were added directly to the experiments to obtain the desired mineral mass.
-Goethite was prepared by slow oxidation of an initially O2 free solution of Fe(II)Cl2 and bicarbonate using air over the course of 2 days.
-The resulting mineral was centrifuged and washed to remove background electrolyte, and then dried for 2 hours at 70 C. Both iron minerals were characterized using x-ray diffraction to confirm their composition.
+Goethite was prepared through slow oxidation of an xxx mM Fe2+ and xxx mM bicarbonate using air over the course of 2 days.
+The resulting mineral was centrifuged and washed to remove background electrolyte, and then dried for 2 hours at 50 C(?).
+Both iron minerals were characterized using x-ray diffraction to confirm their composition.

 Calcium montmorillonite STX-1b was ordered from the clay minerals society (clays.org).
 The clay was dispersed with 1 M NaCl, and the <0.2 um clay fraction siphoned off after successive washes with DI water.
 The siphoned clay particles were then treated with a 1 M Sodium Acetate solution, set to pH 5 using glacial acetic acid, which removed the carbonates (Klute, Kunze, & Dixon, 1986).
 Since the mineral data from the clay society indicated low or negligible iron content, no iron oxide removal was performed.
-The cleaned clay was then washed and centrifuged with the experimental background solution, resulting in a sodium montmorillonite.
+The clay was then centrifuged and equilibrated with the experimental background solution, resulting in a sodium montmorillonite.
 The clay was dried at 50 C overnight, and then carefully ground using mortar and pestle.

-Pyrite was ordered from Ward’s Science (www.wardsci.com), which came in a large ore form.
-The pyrite was ground using mortar and pestle, and then the 45-250 um size fraction were sieved out.
-The pyrite was placed into an anaerobic glove bag, with a 5% hydrogen and 95% nitrogen atmosphere.
+Pyrite was ordered from Ward’s Science (www.wardsci.com), ground using mortar and pestle, and passed through sieves to select for 45-250 um particles.
+The pyrite was then placed into an anaerobic glove bag with a 5% hydrogen and 95% nitrogen atmosphere.
 Once in the glove bag, the pyrite was washed in 6 N HCl overnight to remove any iron oxide coatings, and then rinsed with deoxygenated DI water multiple times to remove the remaining acid.
-Lastly, the pyrite was allowed to air dry in the anaerobic glove bag with a dessicant.
+Lastly, the pyrite was dried anaerobically in an open beaker; dessicant (Drierite) was placed in the glovebag to facilitate moisture removal.
 The pyrite composition was also confirmed through XRD.

 2.2 SORPTION EXPERIMENTAL SETUP